Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 - `extra_flags` : Add any extra flags here.
 These will be applied to all steps.
 It's too complex to derive which of all the many DIA-NN flags apply to which steps and in which recommended combinations.
 If you find that you have added a flag here and you receive an error at part of the workflow due to a conflicting flag or clash or a flag not being permitted at a certain command, sorry, please fix manually, document, and rerun :blush:
 - `project` : Your NCI project code.
 This will be added to the PBS scripts for accounting
 - `lstorage` : Path to the storage locations required for the job.
 Must be in NCI-required syntax, ie ommitting leading slash, and no spaces, eg `"scratch/<project1>+scratch/<project2>+gdata<project3>"`.
 Note that your job will fail if read/write is required to a path not included.
 If you have symlinked any inputs, ensure the link source is included
-- `wine_tar` : path to the [Wine tar archive](#dia-nn-resources) containing the installation of the PC version of DIA-NN, and 'Clearcore' and 'Sciex' dll files.
-This archive will be copied to `jobfs` for every job and sub-task. **PATH TO LFS OBJECT TBA**
+- `wine_tar` : path to your [dot_wine.tar archive](#dia-nn-resource) containing the installation of the PC version of DIA-NN, and 'Clearcore' and 'Sciex' dll files.
+This archive will be copied to `jobfs` for every job and sub-task.
 - `wine_image` : path to the [Wine plus Mono singularity container](#wine-singularity-container) to run the PC DIA-NN in the above tar archive
 - `diann_image` : path to diann v 1.8.1 singularity container `diann_v1.8.1_cv1.sif`.
 Only required if you are running step 1, otherwise, leave blank